tc39/proposal-smart-pipelines/readme.md

 <td>

-Being able to automatically detect this **“[bare style][]”** is the [**smart** part of the “smart pipeline operator”][smart body syntax].
+Being able to automatically detect this **“[bare style][]”** is the [**smart** part of the “smart pipe operator”][smart body syntax].
 The styles of [**functional** programming][functional programming], [**dataflow** programming][dataflow programming], and [**tacit** programming][tacit programming] may particularly benefit from bare pipelines and their [terse